2018ik/2018ik.github.io/_wiki/full_time_training.markdown

 When you serve in that kind of way, doing something practical, that will supply you also.
 You will feel not like a visitor but like you are one of the saints and you are entering in bearing the burden with them and they will appreciate you for that.
 I think the other brothers will have some more points and they'll take it from here.

 There are some young people who are left with a positive impression by the trainees and I can testify that I'm one of those young people growing up in the church in LA we would have the USC team come tuesdays, wednesdays fridays and lord's days and I don't remember anything they said but I remember their person.
 I remember their actions, behaviors, conduct among the saints, their exercise, I even remember one brother who I could tell he was a dispositionally awkward but he made the effort to speak with me and I really appreciated that.
 That doesn't mean we need to be super outgoing and charming but just our effort to deny ourselves and present our bodies that will lead to a very positive impression among all the saints and especially our young people so I just amen and echo Doug's fellowship.

-### Prayer Meeting

-Pray at least once in the prayer meeting.

-### Group Meeting

-The group meeting is the one another meeting (Heb.
-1:24-25).
-To have a home to go to - what a rest!

-Here there is mutual teaching, fellowship, care, and intercession.
-Enter in: wash the dishes, take out the trash, bring food item, etc.

-### Lord's Day Meeting

-Call hymns and prophesy.